-Additional information on the Division's capital assets, including commitments made for future capital expenditures, can be found in Notes A and D.
+Additional information on the Division's capital assets, including commitments made for future capital expenditures, can be found in Note D.

-Current Liabilities: Total current liabilities increased by \$12,739,000.
+Current Liabilities: Total current liabilities increased by \$19,161,000.
+The major component was an increase of \$15,739,000 in amounts due for billings on behalf of others.
+During 2008, total current liabilities increased by \$12,739,000.
 The major component was an increase of \$12,166,000 in amounts due for billings on behalf of others.
-This increase is primarily attributed to a 12.16% rate increase and a rise in customer account delinquencies.
-During 2007, total current liabilities increased by \$8,142,000.
-The major component was an increase of \$7,756,000 in amounts due for billings on behalf of others.

-Long-Term Debt: At the end of the current year, the Division had total debt outstanding of \$4,452,000 associated with five OWDA construction loans and two OPWC construction loans.
+Long-Term Debt: At the end of the current year, the Division had total debt outstanding of \$3,796,000 associated with five OWDA construction loans and two OPWC construction loans.
 These loans are payable by revenues generated by the Division.
-At the end of the 2007 and 2006, the Division had total debt outstanding of \$4,678,000 and \$5,094,000, respectively, associated with these loans.
+At the end of the 2008 and 2007, the Division had total debt outstanding of \$4,452,000 and \$4,678,000, respectively, associated with these loans.
 These loans are payable by revenues generated by the Division.